sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-01/fiori-ios-scpms-teched19-01.md

 [ACCORDION-BEGIN [Step 1: ](Enable SAP Mobile Services)]

-The SAP SDK for iOS is designed to work seamlessly with a set of services provided by the SAP BTP that are optimised for communication with mobile devices, known collectively as SAP Mobile Services.
+The SAP SDK for iOS is designed to work seamlessly with a set of services that are optimised for communication with mobile devices, known collectively as SAP Mobile Services.
 These include not only data services, but also features like analytics, push notifications, and app configuration.
 Before creating your first app, you'll need to ensure that Mobile Services are enabled for your trial account.

 [DONE]
 [ACCORDION-END]